gouherdanish/gouherdanish.github.io/_posts/2025-05-19-osi-networking-model.md

 - Put it in a package with labels for local delivery (Layer 2: Data Link).
 - Hand it to the mailman (Layer 1: Physical — the only point when it actually leaves you)

---
+---
 ## Actual process

 - User types `google.com` in browser
-- Browser resolves DNS to Google's public IP address (local cache or DNS lookup)
+- Browser resolves DNS to Google's public IP address (using local cache or DNS lookup)
 - Browser calls OS to initiate a TCP Handshake which enables reliable connection
-- Browser calls OS to initiate a TLS Handshake to get shared session keys
+- Browser calls OS to initiate a TLS Handshake to get shared session keys (If HTTPS)
 - Browser prepares HTTP request and calls OS which stores this data inside user space of RAM
 - Browser encrypts the data using the session key.
 OS still stores the Encrypted Data in user space of RAM
 - OS kernel copies data to kernel space